Our Training Program

 The California Commission On Peace Officers Standards And Training ("POST") regulates the training and certification of police officers in the state of California.
 Currently (08/2013), the minimum state requirements specify a peace officer trainee will have 664 hours of training at an approved academy, prior to becoming a police officer.

 Our department uses the San Bernardino County Sheriff's Academy and the Orange County Sheriff's Academy to train our police officer trainees.
-We have selected these particular academies due to the committment to stress induced training, and their superior physical fitness and academic requirements.
+We have selected these particular academies due to the commitment to stress-induced training, and their superior physical fitness and academic requirements.
 The training our trainees receive in the academy is in excess of 980 hours, which is well above the state's requirement.

 For our current officers, they are required to have 24 hours of refresher training every 2 years, per state legislation.
 However, Azusa Police Officers average 100 hours of training every 2 years.
 That's 4 times the minimum!